 On the note of thrifty transportation: you may be interested in my other articles on how to relocate an RV for $1/day and how to book the cheapest flight possible.

 You'll find different prices on every car rental website for every destination, so do a broad search first to identify the cheapest car rental companies at your destination.
 Booking Buddy does this best, as it prepares the same search across many different sites, letting you easily compare rental prices.
 Best of all, almost all of the sites it searches offer free cancellation and free amendments to your booking.
 This is ideal since it allows you to place-hold a low rate in advance, then cancel for free if your plans change or you find something cheaper.

 If we feel like being extra thorough, we will also search VroomVroomVroom, which sometimes shaves another $10 off the cheapest price we've seen on other sites.

 2. Determine if it's cheaper to book directly

 Once you've figured out which car rental companies are cheapest, hop on the company websites to seek discount codes or specials, as these don't always show up in a search engine results.

-Next, do a quick Google search for company coupons.
+A quick Google search for company coupons will often reveal an additional discount.
 Type the company name and year, e.g.”Avis car rental coupon code 2015″.
 RetailMeNot and Coupons.com are most likely to pop up, and these are both good coupon hubs with regular postings for major rental companies.